TDAmeritrade/stumpy/README.rst

 Performance
 -----------

 We tested the performance using the Numba JIT compiled version of the code on randomly generated data with various lengths (i.e., ``np.random.rand(n)``).
+Results are displayed as Hours:Minutes:Seconds.

 +----------+-------------------+--------------+-------------+-------------+-------------+
 |    i     |  n = 2\ :sup:`i`  | GPU-STOMP    | STUMP.16    | STUMPED.128 | STUMPED.256 |